hosein-srj/welch-cpp/README.md

 ## Dependencies
 Make sure you have the FFTW3 library installed.
 You can find more information about FFTW3 [here](https://fftw.org).

+Download fftw from website and place in  Pwelch folder.

 ## Usage
 ### Pwelch Class
 The Pwelch class is the core of this implementation.
 It includes a function Pwelch_process with the following parameters: